ed-kung/CSUN-Econ-433/index.md

 - **Attendance (10%)**

     Attendance in this class will be checked.
 Everyone starts with full credit (10 pts).
-For each missed session, points will be deduced according to the following schedule:

-    - First missed class: 0 pts deducted
-    - Second missed class: 0 pts deducted
-    - Third missed class: 2 pts deducted
-    - Fourth missed class: 4 pts deducted
-    - Fifth missed class: 6 pts deducted
-    - And so on... the number of points deducted increases by 2 for each additional absence.

-    It is possible to have negative points for attendance, which can impact your final grade beyond the 10% allotted to attendance.

-    In order to be excused from class, you must receive permission beforehand.
-You will need to provide documentation as to the reason you need to miss class.
-See the [late and missing assignment policy](/#late-and-missing-assignment-policy) for what excuses will be considered valid.
+For each missed session, an increasing number of points will be deducted.
+0 pts are deducted for the first missed class.
+Afterwards, 1 pt is deducted for the second missed class, 2 pts for the third, and so on.
+You can earn negative attendance points which will affect the rest of your grade.

-- **Homework Assignments (30%)**
+- **Homework Assignments (20%)**

     Weekly homework assignments will consist of one or more of the following items:

 	- A reading assignment (textbook chapter or article).
 	- A discussion assignment related to the assigned reading.
 The discussion will be held on Packback, an online discussion platform.
 	- A problem set, to be submitted on paper.
+Students can elect to work in groups of up to 3 on problem sets.
+If you work in a group, your group only has to make one submission for the whole group.
+For each problem set, only a randomly selected set of questions will be graded.

 - **Lab Assignments (20%)**